 The best thing about private teaching?
 If you’re called away for a big show, you can always reschedule the lesson!
 Alternatively, have a friend cover you.

 After three hours of teaching, it was time to get home, eat, and throw myself back into Wednesday’s setlist.

 Tuesday starts the same way I start every workday.
 I wake up, shower, eat breakfast, and most importantly, take a Berocca.

 I can’t tell you how fantastic one of those vitamin drinks are when you’re running on little sleep!

-Afterward, I jumped straight back into preparation for Wednesdays show.
-I knew it was only a four piece band (drums, bass, guitar, and vocals).
+Afterwards, I jumped straight back into preparation for Wednesdays show.
+I knew it was only a four-piece band (drums, bass, guitar, and vocals).
 So I needed to learn both guitar and keyboard parts to ensure all key recognizable parts of each song were outlined.

 On top of that, I’d been told that morning that some of the songs had either been changed or put in new keys.